akvelon/MLEM-SDK-for-Java/README.md

 ### Client description

 MLEM JClient provides API for using MLEM technologies in your code with given schema.
-There are two methods for making requests: <br>
+There are three methods for making requests: <br>
 1) **/interface.json**: